SujeethJinesh/CS244B/README.md

 We instrument metrics for this project in addition to Ray's default metrics.
 We export metrics using Prometheus and provide a custom Grafana dashboard to visual our experiment results.
 To import the our pre-configured dashboard, you need to start the Prometheus server and then in the Grafana UI, you can create a new dashboard by importing `metrics/dashboard.json`.

+To Verify that custom metrics are implemented correctly, you can open `localhost:8081` to see if there are logs associated with your custom metrics.

 ## GCP

 You must first authenticate by installing `gcloud` using https://cloud.google.com/sdk/docs/install and running: